ebertmx/SCRAPPY-MK1/README.md

 # SCRAPPY-MK1
  A 3D printed robot arm.

  This arm was developed over a 4 week period as an engineering demonstration.
-Inspired by a previous project, HUEBERT MK2, SCRAPPY consist mostly of 3D printed components and is controllable over the internet (IoT)
+Inspired by a previous project, HUEBERT MK2, SCRAPPY consist mostly of 3D printed components and is controllable over the internet (IoT).

 ![Alt text](images/2.jpg "SCRAPPY")

 ![Alt text](images/1.png "SCRAPPY - Use Case")

 The goals of project SCRAPPY were too design and build a robot arm which